 Does Sprite help with stomach flu?

 That’s right.
 I REALLY try to stick with clear liquids for 12 hours.
-If they puke in the morning and seem to be OK by dinner time I may advance them to….
+If they puke in the morning and seem to be OK by dinner time I may advance them to…

 By breaking my cardinal rules you run the risk of extending the vomiting even longer.
-Stick with these, tell your kids/husband/yourself that it is helping your stomach heal and stick to the plan.The best thing after you kid throws up is to put nothing in their tummy for the next hour from @PullingCurlsClick To Tweet
+Stick with these, tell your kids/husband/yourself that it is helping your stomach heal, (if needed, remind them of how bad the abdominal cramps were), and stick to the plan.
+Encourage plenty of rest, you can’t really think about food if you’re sleeping.

 What to watch for with the stomach flu:

 Signs of dehydration to watch for that are worrisome are a lack of tears or wetness in their mouth.
 Extreme lethargy.
 Sometimes I try just a medicine dropper to drop in a tablespoon of fluids every hour into them.
 That seems to be enough to sneak in some fluids without buggin’ the tum-tum.
 I push plenty of fluids as the most important thing to prevent symptoms of dehydration, this doesn’t mean a sick person should drink a gallon of water.
 I think it’s very important to get fluids in and keep them down, this can mean just a tablespoon at a time while the stomach is settling down.

 If you go to the hospital, the main thing they’ll try is an IV and I’d like to hold that off for my kids as long as possible.
 Again, really tiny kids will need to be seen sooner. 🙁

 Now, vomiting isn’t ALWAYS the stomach flu.
 Sometimes kids vomit when they have too much mucus in their tummy, cry too much (Princess P is famous for that!), or just want to make your day miserable.
 So make sure that it’s really their stomach before you start all this.